 Establishing eye contact with the hole and the ball will help you figure out the speed and direction you need to make each play.
-It instils a golfing discipline in you.
+It instills a golfing discipline in you.

 2. Good Posture

 Golfing is all about posture and precision.
-Knowing and practising your golfing stance is the first step to becoming a good golfer.
+Knowing and practicing your golfing stance is the first step to becoming a good golfer.

 This is where the mini-golf is of great help.
 The holes are nearby, so you can have a sense of direction.
 Consecutive putting will help you figure out your golfing tempo and what works for you on the course.

 The mini-golf course is very similar to the life-size golf course, but there are many differences as well.
 For starters, the actual golf course is built on the grass with soil underneath, while most mini-golf parks have concrete grounds.

 This means that the way your club swings at a golf course, as well as how the ball moves, is likely to not be the same.